-- Recognizing that compensation, including salary, of educators is an issue of equity and supporting fair compensation of EEANM staff along with strongly encouraging other organizations to do the same
+- Recognizing that compensation, including salary, of educators is an issue of equity and supporting fair compensation of EENM staff along with strongly encouraging other New Mexican organizations and agencies to do the same

-- Opening planning and strategy processes to be more inclusive and transparent
+- Opening organizational decision making to be more inclusive and transparent

-- Giving community members active roles in designing and planning our annual Environmental Literacy Summit, with staff and board members serving in a supportive role
+- Giving community members active roles in designing and planning our gatherings, with staff and board members serving in a supportive role

 - Providing space for learning and growth